So you’ve convinced your tweens to take a holiday with you. Go you!

 Of course, nothing’s cooler than peering into an ancient volcano, and while you’re in ‘The Mount’ taking a stroll around the legendary Blue Lake/Warwar (at its bluest Nov-Mar) is an absolute must, while nearby Mount Schank has a fantastic 2-kilometre trail around the crater with awesome views of Mount Gambier.
 Follow the signposts from the car park to the top of the cone via a series of limestone steps that make this walk totally do-able for all ages.

 The Insta-famous Umpherston Sinkhole/Balumbul will have your kids reaching for their smartphones quicker than that sticky bun back at the bakery.
 Our tip: keep the details on the down-low (we can already hear the whining) before watching their jaws drop at the bottom.
-Stick around until Sun-down and they’ll also meet the locals, with possums emerging daily at dusk.

 Keep it fresh.